apache/shardingsphere/docs/blog/content/material/solution.en.md

-1.Switch the current transaction type through SCTL (sharding-ctl, the database management command provided by ShardingSphere).
-Just enter it in SQL execution mode, and it is applicable to Sharding-JDBC and Sharding-Proxy.
-For example: `SCTL:SET TRANSACTION_TYPE=BASE`.
+1.Switch the current transaction type through RAL (Resource & Rule Administration Language).
+Just enter it in SQL execution mode, and it is applicable to Sharding-Proxy.
+For example: `SET VARIABLE TRANSACTION_TYPE=BASE`.

 2.Switch the current transaction type through `Threadlocal`, suitable for Sharding-JDBC.
 For example: `TransactionTypeHolder.set (TransactionType.XA)`.